*Updated September 2024 with additional sauce recommendations.

 Once your tortillas are crispy and golden brown, move them to a plate with a paper towel on it, to soak up any excess oil.
 (Repeat as needed until all the tortillas are fried.)

-Turn the heat down to medium and add the egg mix.
+Turn the heat down to medium-low and add the egg mix.

 Cook the eggs to your desired liking.
 Then, add the tortillas back to the pan and turn the heat to low.

 Next, add the sauce.
-Here’s where I add my favorite, El Pato sauce!
-Mix the sauce with the eggs and tortillas, until the sauce is evenly coated on everything.
+Gently mix it with the eggs and tortillas, until the sauce is evenly coated on everything.
 Cook for just a minute or so to warm up the sauce, and then turn off the heat.
 I like to sprinkle some cheese directly on top so it starts to melt.

 Serve immediately with your favorite toppings!